 This building is of local significance.
 Although the building is associated with Clark Bennett and his family, this was an income property.
-Furthermore, this house was constructed after the death of Clark Bennett in 1882.
+While Clark Bennett's house is no longer existent, he is not known to have ever lived here.
 The filling of the Millers River was one of Clark Bennett's activities with a lasting impact on the City.
 After his death, the houses on the property became predominantly rental units with tenants employed in the local industries.
 The Commission determined that this structure is Significant due to a historical association with Clark Bennett and his family; with workers housing on the edge of the Union Square; and the industrial uses of the surrounding area, particularly the glass and meat packing industries of Somerville and Cambridge.